alcopaul/AssemblyLanguageQuines/README.md

 1.)
 ARIESGOAT.ASM.TXT (SOURCE CODES)
 2.)
 MTAsm1616.zip (Ready to assemble and link files and essential files)

 ~ alCoPaUL [GIMO][As][aBrA][NPA][b8][BCVG][rRlf] 3/2/2023, NYC

+UPDATE: March 3, 2023
+1.)
+Fixed the HardCoded Carriage Return from programmatically using CrLF on Windows 10 to Windows XP 64-bit which will lead to formatting issues.
+2.)
+Files uploaded are: BENUFIREBIRDFENGHUANG.txt & MTAsm5510.zip

+~ alCoPaUL [GIMO][As][aBrA][NPA][b8][BCVG][rRlf] 3/3/2023, NYC